agraef/pd-lua/tutorial/pd-lua-intro.md

 ![Remote control](15-remote-control1.png)

 This doesn't look any simpler than before, but it also does a whole lot more.
 Clicking the message not just reloads the `luatab` script, but *any* Lua object you have running, in *any* of the patches you have opened.
 And you can now use `pdsend 4711 localhost udp` to reload your Lua objects from literally anywhere.
-You probably don't want to run those commands yourself, but a decent code editor will let you bind a keyboard command which does this for you.
-Myself, I'm a die-hard Emacs fan, so I've included a little elisp module pd-remote.el which shows how to do this.
+Any decent code editor will let you bind a keyboard command which does this for you.
+Myself, I'm a die-hard Emacs fan, so I've included a little elisp module *pd-remote.el* which shows how to do this.
 Once you've added this to your .emacs, you can just type Ctrl+C Ctrl+K in any Lua buffer to make Pd reload your Lua scripts after editing them.
 It doesn't get much easier than that.

-Admittedly, adding the `netreceive` and messaging bits to your patches is still a little tedious, so I've provided a little abstraction named pd-remote.pd which takes care of all this and also looks much tidier in your patches.
-Using the abstraction is easy: Insert `pd-remote` into the patch you're working on, and (optionally) connect a `pdluax reload` message (without the `;` prefix) to the inlet of the abstraction.
-In fact any of the variations of reload messages discussed above will work, if you remove the `;` prefix.
+In addition, I've provided a little abstraction named *pd-remote.pd* which takes care of adding the `netreceive` and messaging bits and also looks much tidier in your patches.
+Using the abstraction is easy: Insert `pd-remote` into the patch you're working on, and (optionally) connect a `pdluax reload` message (without the `;` prefix) to the inlet of the abstraction; or use something like `pdluax reload foo` to reload a specific object class.
 Now you can just click on that message to reload your script files, and the abstraction will also respond to such messages on port 4711 (the port number can be changed in the abstraction if needed).
 Here's how that looks like in a patch:

 ![Remote control](15-remote-control2.png)